 The Genesis upgrade restored the original Bitcoin Protocol as closely as possible to Satoshi’s original design, locking it down to create stability for developers and enterprises to build upon.
 Unbounded scaling returned, as did the original Bitcoin script language that allows developers to build on-chain applications easier.

-BitcoinSV (BSV) becomes the new ticker symbol for the original Bitcoin Protocol when BCH decided to divert from Bitcoin’s White Paper, introduce non-Bitcoin compliant features which included introducing anonymity that hinders goverment and financial regulation.
+Bitcoin SV (BSV) becomes the new ticker symbol for the original Bitcoin Protocol when BCH decided to divert from Bitcoin’s white paper, introduce non-Bitcoin compliant features which included introducing anonymity that hinders government and financial regulation.
 This is why it’s considered Bitcoin’s Independence Day.

 “Segregated Witness” or SegWit, was designed to remove the tracing capabilities of Bitcoin allowing the introduction of off-chain, opaque exchange solutions such as the Lightning Network.
 The introduction of this broke Bitcoin’s original protocol and clearly renders BTC as non-Bitcoin compliant and intentionally ineffective.

 The vision for what Bitcoin is, and supposed to be, was outlined by its inventor Dr. Craig S. Wright, using the pseudonym Satoshi Nakamoto, in the white paper entitled “Bitcoin: A Peer to Peer Electronic Cash System”.
-4 months later the first open source Bitcoin client software is released.
+Four months later the first open source Bitcoin client software is released.